sf-playground/autofont/README.md

 * `--with-installdir=DIR`: The directory where the compiled font should be installed when running `gmake install`.
 The configure script attempts to detect the correct installation directory based on your operating system.
+* `--with-hints=STRATEGY`: Controls whether, and to what degree, autohinting is applied to the resulting TTFs.
+This option takes one of the following
+  values:
+  - `default`: Apply the hinting strategy used by the typeface designers.
+  - `minimal`: Apply hints without x-height resizing.
+  - `none`: Do not apply hints at all.

 *more to come...*

+### `configure` Environment Variables

+* `FONTMAKE`, `PYTHON`, `TTFAUTOHINT`: Each of these variables behaves the same and are used to set the name or full path of the `fontmake`, `python`, and `ttfautohint` executable, respectively.
+If left unspecified, and it is required by the build, `configure` will search your `PATH` for the executable.
+In the case of `fontmake` and `ttfautohint`, if it is still not found, and you have enabled the `configure` option `--enable-build-dependencies`, then the programs will be compiled and installed at build time, local to your build environment.

 ### `gmake` Targets